state-alchemists/zrb/docs/getting-started.md

 ## Activating Virtual Environment

-Working in a virtual environment is recommended in most cases.
+Although not required, working in a virtual environment is often recommended.
 This encapsulates your project pip packages, ensuring better independence and reproducibility.

 ### Activating Virtual Environment On A Generated Project